irishmaiden18/2c-express-crud/readme.md

 ### Dynamic Parameters

-Next is the PATCH request.
+Next is the PUT request.
 Here we will use something called Dynamic Parameters to target the data we would like to edit/update.
 The `/:name` means that if the URL is `localhost:3000/pokemons/pikachu`, the `req.params` will be `{ name: "pikachu" }`.
 It's similar to the Query, but Queries are usually used for filtering large data (look at the URL when navigating products on a website such as Adidas.com) while Dynamic Parameters are used for targeting specific data points in a database.

-7. Handle PATCH requests to localhost:3000/pokemons/:name
+7. Handle PUT requests to localhost:3000/pokemons/:name

 ```js
 app.put("/pokemons/:name", (req, res) => {